dstrejo/homeserver/README.md

     - Configure VPN server using the project [PiVPN](https://www.pivpn.io).
 This can be also installed using the [Wireguard script by Nyr](https://github.com/Nyr/wireguard-install) or by installing and configu      ring wireguard-tools.
 OpenVPN could be also used.

 4. **Web Server Installation**
-    - I am using NGNIX thought LAMP would be an alternative.
+    - I am using NGNIX though LAMP would be an alternative.